jsdelivrbot/openarch-d8/README.md

 * accordian menu not working
 * people mediaCard.js calls update on page load but not working as expected
 * slider getting stuck in undefined state when drawer is open and window dragged from narrow to wide breakpoint.
+* slider stuck in undef state when load page on wider, then drag to widest.

 ## Liscense